veryfansome/dnd/heartstone_campaign/pilot_1/README.md

    - **Resolution:** Valthor's story provides context for his actions, helping the players understand the personal and emotional reasons behind his plan.

 3. **The Plan:**
-   - **Description:** Valthor outlines his plan to steal the Heartstone during the Dragon Festival.
+   - **Description:** Valthor outlines his plan to steal the Heartstone during the Dragon Festival in **ten** days.
 He explains the importance of the Heartstone in maintaining the balance of magic in Draconia and how its power is being wasted by simply maintaining balance.
 Valthor believes that the Heartstone can be used to achieve greater things, such as unlocking forbidden magics and gaining ultimate control over the land.
    - **Challenge:** The players must grasp the complexity of the plan and the risks involved.
 They may need to ask questions to clarify specific details or express concerns about the potential consequences.
    - **Resolution:** Valthor provides detailed answers to the players' questions, addressing their concerns and emphasizing the potential rewards of their mission.